 At the first kingdom they ordered the king to fight or surrender.
 The king chose to fight.
 Nanda sat cross-legged on an antelope skin floating in the air between the two armies and when the battle began, he caught every arrow fired by both sides.
 Then Nanda told the rival king if he submitted himself to King Manoja’s authority, he could remain on his throne.
 The king agreed.
 Over the next seven years, seven months, and seven days they forced submission of all one hundred one of India’s kings in this way.

-King Manoja’s victory celebration lasted a week, and then he wanted to reward Nanda and told him to take a palace or anything else he wanted and to choose any or all of India’s kingdoms to rule.
+King Manoja’s victory celebration lasted a week.
+Then he wanted to reward Nanda and told him to take a palace or anything else he wanted and to choose any or all of India’s kingdoms to rule.
 But Nanda said the only thing he wanted was for King Manoja to go to the Himalayas along with the subservient kings and a host of wealthy nobles and help convince his brother to forgive him.

 On that very day, the Bodhisatta finally wondered what had happened to his brother.
 Divining the answer, he knew that his brother was leading an entourage to come beg forgiveness.
 Because they had seen his brother’s great powers in person, the Bodhisatta knew they would all assume Nanda was his superior, and thus they would be destined to hell for not respecting the Bodhisatta enough.
 To demonstrate his powers, he put a carrying pole with water buckets in the air four inches above his shoulder and flew fast down the mountain past the men walking up.
 King Manoja was impressed and stopped to talk to him.
-The Bodhisatta created a footpath to their home and flew back home to await his guests.
+The Bodhisatta created a footpath to their home and flew back to await his guests.